Roofer Mike gets into the finer points of chimney flashing . As is the case with roof repair in general, the devil is in the details.

 Don’t Use Cheap Roofing Materials

-We use top grade modified roof cement.
+We use top grade modified roof cement on all roof repairs and replacements.
 Regular roof cement dries out and shrinks faster.
-The flashings are then coated with asphalt primer to ensure good adhesion of the underlayment.
+The flashings are then coated with asphalt primer to ensure good adhesion to the underlayment.
 It is truly amazing how many chimneys fail after 10 or 15 years because of cheap roof cement and/or the absence of primer.
 Note: When working within a half mile of salt water all flashings must be upgraded to aluminum, stainless steel or copper.

 Related Content – Chimney Repair in Miami